 This is to be set at 45 seconds before reporting door open too long alarm.

 Top of user accessible items (card readers) to be no higher that 1300mm and no lower than 1000mm.

 All equipment supplied and methods of installation and standard of workmanship shall comply with the technical specifications, procedures, practices and standards and / or any planning and installation guidelines published by the security equipment and / or cabling system manufacturers.
-In addition, the equipment and installation shall be to the satisfaction of Campus Services and in accordance with the following:
+In addition, the equipment and installation shall be to the satisfaction of Facilities Management and in accordance with the following:

 All modems, when required, are to be 4 wire and are to be labelled indicating which commander and site (campus and building) they are communicating with.

 NB.
-Only contractors authorised by Campus Services are permitted to install, program or connect any equipment to the University's electronic access control systems.
+Only contractors authorised by Facilities Management are permitted to install, program or connect any equipment to the University's electronic access control systems.